dankelley/OceanAnalysis.jl/docs/src/developer_notes.md

 serve(; dir="docs/build", launch_browser=true)
 ```

-## Building and viewing documentation on github
+## Updating documentation on github

 Pushing to the "main" branch will cause the remote (github) machine to build up
 the documentation and push it to the gh-pages branch.
 No action is required on